CSRG-Group/dcs-notes.github.io/_CS126/part5.md

 Java implements hash functions for all objects with the `.hashCode()` method, giving a convenient way to implement hashing.

 The `.hashCode()` method is dependent on the memory address of the object storing the key, which is then cast to an integer.
-This then may be resined using a reduction function to map it to the correct size of the table may still be required.
+This then may be resized using a reduction function to map it to the correct size of the table may still be required.

 ### Integer cast